EFANet: Exchangeable Feature Alignment Network for Arbitrary Style Transfer: Introduction

 A style transfer method takes a pair of images as input and synthesize an output image that preserves the content of the first image while mimicking the style of the second image.
 The study on this topic has drawn much attention in recent years due to its scientific and artistic values.
 Recently, the seminal work~\cite{gatys2016image} found that multi-level feature statistics extracted from a pre-trained CNN model can be used to separate content and style information, making it possible to combine content and style of arbitrary images.
 This method, however, depends on a slow iterative optimization, which limits its range of application.

-Since then, many attempts have been made to accelerate the above approach through replacing the optimization process with a feed-forward neural networks~\cite{Dumoulin2016ALR, johnson2016perceptual,li2017diversified, zhang2017MultistyleGN, Ulyanov2016TextureNF}.
+Since then, many attempts have been made to accelerate the above approach through replacing the optimization process with a feed-forward neural networks~\cite{Dumoulin2016ALR,johnson2016perceptual,li2017diversified,Ulyanov2016TextureNF,zhang2017MultistyleGN}.
 While these methods can effectively speed up the stylization process, they are generally constrained to a predefined set of styles and cannot adapt to an arbitrary style specified by a single exemplar image.

-Notable effort\cite{Li2018ACS, Shen2017MetaNF, Chen2016FastPS} has been devoted to solving this flexibility v.s. speed dilemma.
-A successful direction is to apply statistical transformation, which aligns feature statistics of the input content image to that of the style image~\cite{Huang2017ArbitraryST, Sheng2018AvatarNetMZ, Li2017UniversalST}.
-Such approaches implicitly assume that feature statistics (i.e., channel-wise mean and variance) contains all and only style information, which can be exchanged between any pair of content and style images.
-When this assumption does not hold for a given pair of images, the corresponding style transfer result can be poor.
+Notable efforts~\cite{Chen2016FastPS,Huang2017ArbitraryST,Li2017UniversalST,Shen2017MetaNF,Sheng2018AvatarNetMZ} have been devoted to solving this flexibility v.s. speed dilemma.
+A successful direction is to apply statistical transformation, which aligns feature statistics of the input content image to that of the style image~\cite{Huang2017ArbitraryST,Li2017UniversalST,Sheng2018AvatarNetMZ}.
+However, as shown in Figure~\ref{Fig:teaser_comparison}, the style images can be dramatically different from each other and from the content image, both in terms of semantic structures and style features.
+Performing style transfer through statistically matching different content images to the same set of features extracted from the style image often introduces unexpected or distorted patterns~\cite{Huang2017ArbitraryST,Li2017UniversalST}.
+Several methods~\cite{Sheng2018AvatarNetMZ,yao2019attention,Park_2019_CVPR} conquer these disadvantages through patch swap with a multi-scale feature fusion, but may contain spatially distorting semantic structures when the local patterns from input images differ a lot.

+To address the aforementioned problems, in this paper, we jointly consider both content and style images and extract \emph{common} style features, which is customized for this pair of images only.
+Through maximizing the common features, our goal is to align the style features of both content and style images as much as possible.
+This follows the intuition that when the target style features are compatible with the content image, we can get good transfer result.
+Since the style features of content image are computed from its own content information, they are definitely compatible with each other.
+Hence aligning the style features of the two images helps to improve the final stylization; see the comparison of our method with \& without common feature in Figure~\ref{Fig:teaser_comparison}.